Cognigy/Documentation/docs/en/docs/ai/installation/AI-login.md

 [![Version badge](https://img.shields.io/badge/Added in-v4.16.0-blue.svg)]({{config.site_url}})

-Cognigy allows users to be part of multiple organisation.
+Cognigy.AI allows users to be part of multiple organisations.
 A user, identified by an e-mail address and a password, can be part of different organisations.
 The URL to login to Cognigy.AI should be like this, specifying which organisation the user wants to login to:

 ```
 https://<frontend-url>/login?organisationId=<organisation-id>